 Contents

-Colombia welcomes pets, but guidelines are in place to ensure their health and safety.
+Colombia welcomes pets, but there are guidelines in place to ensure their health and safety.

 Breed-Specific Regulations: Some breeds thought to have aggressive tendencies might face restrictions.
 Before making travel plans, it's always wise to check the current list of banned or restricted breeds on the government's official website.
 As of writing, these breeds include: